OpenAPITools/openapi-generator/samples/client/petstore/java-micronaut-client/README.md

 ## Configuration

-A Micronaut's application can be created by defyning a main class and running:
+A Micronaut's application can be created by defining a main class and running:
 ```java
 import io.micronaut.runtime.Micronaut;
 import io.micronaut.context.ApplicationContext;